junxit/us-congress-bills-117/bill.md

 ## § 14.
 State-owned enterprises prohibition

-- **(a)** *Innovate in America* None of the funds authorized or made available by this Act, or the amendments made by this Act, may be used in awarding a contract, subcontract, grant, or loan to an entity that—
+- **(a)** *Innovate in America* In carrying out this Act or the amendments made by this Act, the Secretary may not award a contract, subcontract, grant, or loan to an entity that—
   - **(1)** is owned or controlled by, is a subsidiary of, or is otherwise related legally or financially to a corporation based in a country that—
     - **(A)** is identified as a nonmarket economy country (as defined in section 771(18) of the Tariff Act of 1930 (19 U.S.C.
 1677(18))) as of the date of enactment of this Act;
     - **(B)** was identified by the United States Trade Representative in the most recent report required by section 182 of the Trade Act of 1974 (19 U.S.C.
 2242) as a priority foreign country under subsection (a)(2) of that section; and